 However, despite the ruling there remain several hurdles to clear before attempting income splitting with your spouse, and not all accountants advise that you do it.

 First, this only works for spouses as you can give shares to a spouse and they will not be liable for capital gains tax.
 Children or other family members would have to pay CGT which would potentially wipe out any income tax savings.

 Secondly, accountants advise that the spouse should make an active contribution to the company, perhaps by doing the bookkeeping, paperwork, or booking clients.
 This should be backed up with records of time spent working for the company.
 The key is for there to be a ‘genuine commercial arrangement’.

 And lastly, watch out for changes in legislation.
 The Government announced after the Arctic Systems case that it would be reviewing income shifting rules to stop the practice.
 This was postponed indefinitely in the 2008 Budget, but don’t rule out a future comeback.

-For detailed advice that suits your circumstances, there is no substitute for a consultation with an accountant, and ContractingWISE works with a wide range of excellent accountancy firms – get in touch and we’ll be only too happy to help.
+For detailed advice that suits your circumstances, there is no substitute for a consultation with an accountant.
+ContractingWISE works with a wide range of excellent accountancy firms – get in touch and we’ll be happy to help.